chamkank/flask-chatterbot/README.md

 ## How do I deploy this to a web server?
 If you do not have a dedicated server, I highly recommend using [PythonAnywhere](https://www.pythonanywhere.com/), [AWS](https://aws.amazon.com/getting-started/projects/deploy-python-application/) or [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) to host your application.

+### Deploying on PythonAnywhere
+Here is a quick 5 minute video on how to get setup: https://youtu.be/VP0HvbunaRo

+### Deploying on Heroku
-*IMPORTANT:* If you are deploying on Heroku, you will have to change the database adapter from `chatterbot.storage.SQLStorageAdapter` to `chatterbot.storage.MongoDatabaseAdapter` since SQLite3 isn't supported.
+If you are deploying on Heroku, you will have to change the database adapter from `chatterbot.storage.SQLStorageAdapter` to `chatterbot.storage.MongoDatabaseAdapter` since SQLite3 isn't supported.
 To do this simply change the following line:

 `english_bot = ChatBot("English Bot", storage_adapter="chatterbot.storage.SQLStorageAdapter")`